timkooi/battlefy-url-shortener/README.md

 # Battlefy URL Shortener
-This projects hosts the infrastructure and code for a URL shortener that runs on API Gateway, Lambda, and DynamoDb
+This projects hosts the infrastructure and code for a URL shortener that runs on API Gateway, Lambda, and DynamoDB

 ## Architecture
 There are 3 main components behinds this project: